roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Ah... aha, right.
 I know.
 But, this takes quite a courage."
 "Feel free to go.
 Go to-morrow."
 "Tomorrow...
 I want to apologise, too, but tomorrow, it's a little, I will be flirting with Apricot..."
 "You are doing it every day.
-Yugg-chan says you go to-morrow."
+Yugg-chan tell you go to-morrow."

 Yggdrasil smiled bitterly.
 Hinagiku nodded vaguely.
-But certainly, Hinagiku will depart to meet Nagisa.
+But, Hinagiku will head to meet Nagisa certainly.
 For Hinagiku, after all, truly wants to apologise.

 ◇